square/maker/src/components/ActionBar/README.md

 # ActionBar

 There are 2 versions of ActionBar:
 1. InlineActionBar - this should be used when the action bar needs to be rendered inline, e.g. in a Card or in a Section, as well as when the action bar needs to be rendered inside any responsive components, e.g. Modal or Blade.
+This component should be used with ActionBarButtons which are responsive and change size on mobile vs tablet resolutions.
+This component can be used without a parent ActionBarLayer.
 2. ActionBar - this is a special, but older version, of ActionBar that only works with a parent ActionBarLayer.
+It's also only visible on mobile resolutions and hides on tablet or desktop resolutions.
 You should use this if you need a "persistent" ActionBar that stays above all other layered components and animates between different routed views.
-Also, this ActionBar is only visible on mobile resolutions (width < 1200px) and is hidden on desktop resolutions (width >= 1200px).
 Again, this is somewhat of a special case, so you probably want InlineActionBar.
 3. In a future major release of Maker we may attempt to coalesce the above 2 components into a single one.

 ## Examples